 The M.Sc. thesis program has a total of 45 credits.
 In its current form students have to attend talks throughout the first year in the School’s Computer Science Seminar (COMP 602 in Fall and COMP 603 in Winter) to get a broad insight of current research challenges, take 4 complementary courses with a breadth requirement, and conduct a research thesis with significant scholarly content.
 This research will be overseen by an academic supervisor.

-Students should take a minimum of two complementary courses in their first semester and should complete all four complementary courses by the end of their second semester.
-Students can take ONE complementary course outside the School of Computer Science (e.g., in another university or in another department at McGill) on a case-by-case basis.
+Students are encouraged to take a minimum of two complementary courses in their first semester and strongly encouraged to complete all four complementary courses by the end of their second semester (alternative plans should be discussed with supervisor(s) or the GPD).

 At least 29 credits selected from: